edsu/aotycmp/README.rst

 5. ./aotycmp.py # reds aoty-dedupe.json and stores results of rdio/spotify lookups in aotycmp.json

 Maybe I should've dumped the crawled data into CouchDB instead of chaining JSON dumps together like this.
 Could be more fun right?
+It would make it easier to not repeat spotify and rdio API lookups.